-\autoref{table:table} compares Bayes factors between various spectral models and the injected power-law behavior from the same simulation as \autoref{fig:corner}.
-We used our PTA free-spectrum refitting technique for these model selection tests.
-A \textit{broken power-law} has power-law behavior at low frequencies that then transitions into into (in this case) a flat spectrum at higher frequencies in order to account for a white-noise floor in real data.
+\autoref{table:table} compares Bayes factors between various spectral models and the injected power-law behavior from the same case-study simulation as \autoref{fig:corner}, using the PTA free-spectrum refitting technique.
+A \textit{broken power-law} has power-law behavior at low frequencies that then transitions into (in this case) a flat spectrum at higher frequencies in order to account for a white-noise floor in real data.
 This is used often in production-level analyses as a data-driven way of identifying the optimal number of frequencies with which to model a common red-noise process such that the inference is not biased by white noise \cite{Arzoumanian2020-br}.
 A \textit{turnover model} is similar in spirit to the broken power-law---in that it is effectively two power-laws connected by a bend---but motivated as a way to model low-frequency SGWB spectral attenuation from a binary population's interactions with their respective galaxy environments \cite{Sampson2015-qj,Arzoumanian_2016}.
 A \textit{$t$-process} model has an underlying power-law behavior, but with per-frequency deviations that are constrained by an inverse-Gamma prior.
-This is used to account for spectral fuzziness owing to noise conflation with the common process, or potentially even binary-population finiteness influencing the spectral shape \cite{arzoumanian2020multimessenger}.

-Unsurprisingly, the power-law is the most favored model since it is the injected spectrum.
-However, the power-law is only slightly favored over the turnover model with a Bayes Factor of $1.71$.
+This is used to account for spectral fuzziness owing to noise conflation with the CURN, or potentially even binary-population finiteness influencing the spectral shape \cite{arzoumanian2020multimessenger}.
+Unsurprisingly, the power-law is the most favored model, since it is the injected spectrum.
+However, the power-law is only slightly favored over the turnover model with $\mathcal{B}=1.71$.
 This is because we allowed the range of turnover frequencies to be in any of the $10$ modeled GW frequency bins.
 The model favored the lowest frequency bin, which made it behave mostly like a power-law.
-The broken power-law's bend frequency was also allowed to vary across all frequencies, however it is significantly less favored than the power-law because its spectral index at frequencies greater than the bend frequency is fixed at zero, which the data do not support.
-Similarly, the injected power-law is so strong that any noise-induced deviations from it are small; hence the $t$-process is also not favored.
+The broken power-law's bend frequency was also allowed to vary across all frequencies, however it is much less favored than the power-law because its spectral index at frequencies greater than the bend frequency is fixed at zero, which the data do not support.
+Similarly, the injected power-law signal is so strong that any noise-induced deviations from it are small, thereby disfavoring the $t$-process model.